influxdata/docs-v2/content/influxdb/clustered/write-data/line-protocol/client-libraries.md

   - /influxdb/clustered/get-started/write/
 ---

-Use InfluxDB client libraries to build time series points, and then write them line protocol to an {{% product-name %}} database.
+Use InfluxDB client libraries to construct data as time series points, and then write them as line protocol to an {{% product-name %}} database.

 - [Construct line protocol](#construct-line-protocol)
   - [Example home schema](#example-home-schema)